ibm-cloud-docs/assistant/dev-process.md

 1. After you build an effective assistant, take a snapshot of the dialog skill and save it as a version.

-    Saving a version when you reach a development milestone gives you something you can go back to if subsequent changes you make to the skill decrease its effectiveness. <!--See [Creating skill versions](/docs/services/assistant/versions.html).-->
+    Saving a version when you reach a development milestone gives you something you can go back to if subsequent changes you make to the skill decrease its effectiveness.
+See [Creating skill versions](/docs/services/assistant/versions.html).
 1. Deploy the version of the assistant into a test environment, and test it.

     If you use the web-hosted chat widget, you can share the URL with others to get their help with testing.